-These limited warranties do not cover:
+These limited warranties do not cover the following:

-- (1.)
-Paint, window glass, Gelcoat, upholstery damage, plastic finishes, engines, engine parts, bilge pumps, stoves, blowers, pressure water pumps, propellers, shafts, rudders, controls, instruments, keels and equipment not manufactured by HUNTER.
-Any warranty made by the manufacturer of such items will be, if possible, given on to the first use purchaser. - (2.)
-Problems caused by improper maintenance, storage, cradling, blocking, normal wear and tear, misuse, neglect, accident, corrosion, electrolysis or improper operation. - (3) Boats used for commercial activities including charter.
+- (1) Paint, window glass, gel-coat, upholstery, engines, engine parts, bilge pumps, stoves, blowers, pressure water pumps, propellers, shafts, rudders, controls, instruments, keels and equipment not manufactured by Hunter.
+Any warranty made by the manufacturer of such items will be, if possible, given on to the first-use purchaser. - (2) Problems caused by improper maintenance, storage, cradling, blocking, normal wear and tear, misuse, neglect, accident, corrosion, electrolysis or improper operation.